tensorchord/pgvecto.rs-docs/src/cloud/manage/terraform.md

 Before you begin, ensure you have the following:
 1. Terraform Installed: Download and install Terraform from [here](https://www.terraform.io/downloads.html) by following the provided instructions.

 2. PGVecto.rs Cloud Account: Access to PGVecto.rs Cloud and your API Key are essential.
 Go to the [PGVecto.rs Cloud Console](https://cloud.pgvecto.rs) and create an API key.
-The API key must have the `ProjectOwner` permissions。
+The API key must have the `ProjectOwner` permissions.
+For more information, see [API Key](./apikey.md).

 ## 2. Download PGVecto.rs Cloud Terraform Provider